dak180/gitScripts/README.md

 A tool to add the current (or specified) identity's public `gpg` key to a git repository as a self signed tag.

+## gpgkey-import.tool

+Import gpg keys stored in a repository as tags that take the form of `refs/tags/pubkeys/*` or `refs/tags/pubkey`.

 ## update.tool